 The Benefits of CMYK When Designing for Print

 One of the main benefits of CMYK is that it’s very good for printing photographs, and that’s not so much the case with RGB.
 It’s very good at recreating the nature of photos, and the gradients on printed images are very strong as well.
 These are among the main reasons why it’s so commonly used in commercial scenarios.
 If there are lots of colors going on at the same time on a printed page, it also tends to be best to use CMYK because it can cope well with that without losing quality.

 Printing in CMYK

 If you have designed something on a computer using a program that uses RGB by default, you will need to make sure that these images are converted before you print them in CMYK.
-As we’ve already highlighted, RGB and CMYK are very similar but outcomes are different.
+As we’ve already highlighted, RGB and CMYK are very similar but the outcomes are different.
 Blues and purples tend to display the most notable differences.
-So if you design using a different color model and you don’t convert, you will end up with a printed image that looks slightly different to what you designed on the screen.
+So if you design using a different color model and you don’t convert, you will end up with a printed image that looks slightly different from what you designed on the screen.